Faculty: Arts, Law & Social Sciences

 In this module, we were assigned to film a portrait of a person based on their life and experiences.
 My group's portrait documentary followed a girl named Amy who was diagnosed with a rare disorder called mitochondrial disease.
 The film told stories about the many hardships Amy faced in her life because of the disease.
 Through this module, I developed the skills to shoot documentaries and learned how to reveal the truth through the lens of a camera.

-To sum up, the Film Studies degree program provides a wide range of modules to choose from.
+To sum up, the Film Studies degree programme provides a wide range of modules to choose from.
 In my third year, I will be taking more practical modules like Working in English and Media to expand my skills as a filmmaker.
 You can find more details about the Film Studies modules on the course page.